-The impact on the Association of the UK electorate's decision in the referendum in June 2016 to leave the EU is still unclear.
-The Association is committed to putting in place the necessary arrangements to be able to provide the Club's product and service to affected Members.
-To this end, the Association's planning has been based on the assumption that arrangements will need to be in place by the end of 2018 to be prepared for the end of the notice period on 29 March 2019.
-It seems likely, but not guaranteed at the time of writing, that transitional arrangements will be put in place to extend the period which companies such as the Association have in order to put in place their arrangements for a post-Brexit world.
-To that extent the Association's planning is being undertaken on a basis that gives it as much flexibility as possible in its preparations depending on decisions arrived at between the United Kingdom and European Union negotiators.
+The impact on TTI of the UK electorate's decision in the referendum in June 2016 to leave the EU is still unclear.
+TTI is committed to putting in place the necessary arrangements to be able to provide its product and service to affected Members.
+To this end, TTI's planning has been based on the assumption that arrangements will need to be in place by 29 March 2019.
+It seems likely, but not guaranteed at the time of writing, that transitional arrangements will be put in place to extend the period which companies such as TTI have in order to put in place their arrangements for a post-Brexit world.
+To that extent TTI's planning is being undertaken on a basis that gives it as much flexibility as possible in its preparations depending on decisions arrived at between the United Kingdom and European Union negotiators.